Why study Environmental Design BA at UB?

 Faculty List Directory

-Please visit the Urban and Regional Planning department website for additional information about our faculty.
+Please visit the University at Buffalo and Urban and Regional Planning website for additional information about our faculty.

 Career outlook information for Environmental Designers is available online.